non-npc/Py-Nuitka-GUI/README.md

 ## Usage

-*Run the windows application executable* (Distributable coming soon, however you can generate it yourself by using this script to generate the exe.)
+Run the windows application executable (https://github.com/non-npc/Py-Nuitka-GUI/releases/tag/v0.1)

+OR

 Run the application using Python: